The Case of Sheikh Ali Salman [Bahrain]

 The Court held that section 10 of PEPUDA “cannot on any reasonable interpretation be equated with the provisions of s 16(2) of the Constitution.
 It extends far beyond the limitations on freedom of expression provided for in the Constitution and in many respects is unclear” [para.
 77].

 The Court undertook an analysis of the approach to hate speech in other countries.
 It referred to the US cases of Beauharnais v.
 Illinois 343 U.S. 250 (1952) and Virginia v.
 Black 538 U.S. 343 and distinguished the American system of criminalizing hate speech from PEPUDA which “appears to have been motivated more by the drive to promote equality than to prevent hate speech” [para.
 81].
 The Court noted that in Canada hate speech is criminalized but, like in South Africa, the focus is on the “right to equality and the value of diversity and multiculturalism”, and referred to R v.
 Keegstra 3 R.C.S.
 The Court recognized that the context of hate speech in Germany must be seen in the context of the history of Nazi atrocities and noted that German hate speech provisions make it unlawful to “in a manner capable of disturbing the peace … incite hatred against segments of the population or call for violent or arbitrary measures against them; or … assault the human dignity of others by insulting, maliciously maligning or defaming segments of the population” [para.
 83].
 The Court found that none of these countries regulated hate speech in a manner that was similar to the way South Africa did.
 It recognized that it is important to protect the dignity of individuals, but emphasized the equal importance of freedom of expression.
-The Court accepted that hate speech beyond the provisions of section 16 can be permitted but only when it can be justified in terms of section 36 of the Constitution.
+The Court accepted that the proscription of hate speech beyond the provisions of section 16 can be permitted but only when it can be justified in terms of section 36 of the Constitution.

 Accordingly, the Court held that section 10 of PEPUDA was unconstitutional and ordered the legislature to redraft the provision.
 However, the Court ordered that until a new provision was enacted, section 10 would read “(1) No person may advocate hatred that is based on race, ethnicity, gender, religion or sexual orientation and that constitutes incitement to cause harm.
 (2) Without prejudice to any remedies of a civil nature under this Act, the court may, in accordance with section 21(2)(n) and where appropriate, refer any case dealing with the advocacy of hatred that is based on race, ethnicity, gender, religion or sexual orientation, and that constitutes incitement to cause harm, as contemplated in subsection (1), to the Director of Public Prosecutions having jurisdiction for the institution of criminal proceedings in terms of the common law or relevant legislation” [para.
 96].